tmetsch/python-dtrace/README.md

 on how to do this - and see the simple implementations of those functions in the consumers module.

-Note that the aggregate walk functions are kinda of limited and in a hacked together state.
+Note that the aggregate walk functions are kind of limited in functionnailty and in a hacked together state.

 (c) 2011 Thijs Metsch